 19 May 2008

-Quantum Leap series 3 (starring Scott Bakula and Dean Stockwell)
+Quantum Leap series 3 (Scott Bakula, Dean Stockwell)

-I have so enjoyed re-watching Quantum Leap, which was the only TV programme I used to watch when we lived in America in the early 1990s.
-Finding the entire series available on DVD was a wonderful surprise - and we've gradually been watching them all.
+I have so enjoyed re-watching Quantum Leap.
+It was the only TV programme I used to watch when we lived in America in the early 1990s.
+Finding the entire series available on DVD was a wonderful surprise, and we've gradually been watching them all.

-Season 3 was a Christmas present at the end of 2007, which was excellent timing as we were approaching the end of series 2.
+Season 3 was a Christmas present at the end of 2007.
+This was excellent timing as we were approaching the end of series 2.
 We've watched the 22 episodes of this season in just four months, which is a tribute to how much we have enjoyed them.

 I don't, in general, watch television at all, or more than about two DVDs per month.
-But somehow, in this series, Sam and Al - brilliantly played, as ever, by Scott Bakula and Dean Stockwell, respectively - began to feel more like friends as we got to know both of them rather better.
+But somehow, in this series, Sam and Al - brilliantly played, as ever, by Scott Bakula and Dean Stockwell, respectively - begin to feel more like friends as we get to know both of them rather better.

 This season begins with the moving and thought-provoking two-part story called 'The Leap Home'.
-We meet some of Sam's family as he leaps back into his own history, first trying to help his high school basketball team, and then to see his brother in the war with Vietnam.
+We meet some of Sam's family as he leaps back into his own history.
+He first tries to help his high school basketball team, and then to see his brother in the war with Vietnam.
 Sam has to make some difficult decisions, and we learn quite a bit about his past.

 In other episodes, Sam becomes a priest, a beauty queen, a motorcycle rebel, a pregnant teenager... and much more.
 There's a rather predictable Christmas episode that's very fluffy, and at the other extreme, an episode where Sam is a convicted man on 'Death Row'.